 What Exactly IS Tax Fraud?

 Although the penalty for a simple mistake may seem severe, those that apply in cases of a tax fraud conviction are even more severe.
-A failure to file can come with up to one-year imprisonment and a monetary penalty of $100,000, while an attempt to evade taxes can come with up to five-years imprisonment and a $250,000 fine.
+For example, a failure to file can come with up to one year imprisonment and a monetary penalty of $100,000, while an attempt to evade taxes can come with up to five years imprisonment and a $250,000 fine.

 How Does the IRS Determine Tax Fraud?